hwdong/hwdong-old.github.io/_posts/2016-10-16-poission image editting.md

 float ff = af-bf;
 ```

 Both f and ff are now correct.
-When we use Vs201x, we sometimes encounter these similar bugs from their products.
+When we use VS201x such as VS2015, we sometimes encounter these similar bugs from their products.

 A  result of the program is tested using the images from internet.